rsalunga29/security-notes/Offensive Security/Web Application Security/Protections & WAF Bypass/Command Injections Bypass/Advanced Obfuscation Techniques.md

 ```
 > Note: We removed the encoding on the command so that we can read it properly.
 But during engagements, make sure to encode the necessary characters to bypass other filters.
 ## Encoded Commands
 Another technique is encoding commands, this may be helpful for commands containing filtered characters or characters that may be URL-decoded by the server.
-However, this may allow for the command to get messed up by the time it reaches the shell and eventually fails to execute.
+However, this may allow for the command to get messed up by the time it reaches the shell and eventually fails to execute (avoid this by not using encoded characters).

 In this case, we can utilize various tools such as `base64` for base64 encoding and `xxd` for hex encoding.
 For example:
 ```nix